Madagascar Tax Calculator (2026)

 Assumptions

-• · Employee social contributions are deducted from gross income before IRSA calculation.
+• · Employee social contributions (1% pension, 1% health, 1% training = 3% total) are deductible from gross income before IRSA calculation, per stated deductions.

 Frequently asked questions

-What are the social contributions I need to pay in Madagascar?
+Are there social contributions I need to pay as an employee in Madagascar?

 Compare Madagascar with another country